Contesting a Will in Victoria

-In Australia, each state has different legislations, regulations and requirements to contest a Will.
+In Australia, each state has different legislation, regulations, and requirements to contest a Will.
 This also includes different time limits and eligibility.

 Grounds for Contesting a Will in Victoria, if:

-The court considers a number of factors when ascertaining whether an estate has made adequate provision.
-If you want to know whether you will be eligible or not, contact us for a FREE 20-minute consultation.
+The court considers several factors when ascertaining whether an estate has made adequate provision.
+If you want to know whether you will be eligible or not, contact us for a FREE 15-minute consultation.

 1. How to contest a Will in Victoria?